 |2007||October 21-27||Careers in Chemistry||The Many Faces of Chemistry

-NCW 2007 emphasized the diversity of the discipline and its practitioners and coupled a career profile with a chemistry activity related in some way to the career.
+NCW 2007 celebrated the 20th anniversary of the program and emphasized the diversity of the discipline and its practitioners and coupled a career profile with a chemistry activity related in some way to the career.

 |2006||October 22-28||Materials Chemistry, Home Safety||Your Home—It’s All Built on Chemistry

 NCW 2006 Focused on the chemicals found in objects common to most homes and how chemistry has helped to improve materials used in building homes.

 NCW 2005 celebrated the chemistry in toys—the materials used to create them and some that use chemistry or chemical reactions as part of how they work.

 NCW 2004 shared information about food choices and how they can influence some diseases, including diabetes.
 It also emphasized the chemistry happening in various parts of the body